asallem94/validity_take_home/README.md

 ## Backend:

 I would like to say I also went the extra mile in this assessment and fulfilled the advanced challenge which was to create an algorithim to extract the duplicate user records from the advanced data set as well as the normal dataset.

+The algorithim uses soundex which is a phonetic coding system intended to suppress spelling variations, used especially to encode surnames for the linkage of medical and other records.

 below is a code snipet to extract duplicates